gabrielcsapo/groffee/README.md

 # groffee

-☕️ The best deal to with git, just with a little bit of coffee
+> ☕️ The best way to deal to with git is with a little bit of coffee